 1909: “The Dollar Princess,” a musical written by Fritz Grunbaum and with a score by Leo Fall opened today in London today at Daly’s Theatre where it ran for 428 performances.

 1912: Columbia University Graduate School of Journalism is founded in New York.
-The school and the Pulitzer Prizes which it awards were possible because of an endowment by publish Joseph Pulitzer.
+The school and the Pulitzer Prizes which it awards were possible because of an endowment by publisher Joseph Pulitzer.

 1913: Charlie Chaplin signed his first movie contract for $175.
 Within three years he would be making $10,000 a week at Amutual Studios.
 The Little Tramp was no bum.

 1913: In Kiev, Menahem Mendel Bellis who was accused of a ritual murder in what was a modern version of the age-old blood libel began today.